 Do not boil.
 Add grated orange or lemon peel and pour into a bowl; refrigerate until slightly firm.

-Do not refrigerate too long, (like overnight), just until it is slightly firm, this does not take awfully long.
+Do not refrigerate too long (like overnight), just long enough until slightly firm.
+The firming of the filling does not take long.

-Beat the egg whites until stiff and add cream of tartar and 1/4 cup sugar, beating continuously.
+Beat the egg whites until stiff add cream of tartar and 1/4 cup sugar, beating continuously.

 Beat heavy cream until fluffy and fold half into the egg-white mixture.